kotolex/surrealist/README.md

 `pip install py_surreal` # not working right now

 ### Before you start ###
-Please, make sure you install and start SurrealDB, you can read nore [here](https://docs.surrealdb.com/docs/installation/overview)
+Please, make sure you install and start SurrealDB, you can read more [here](https://docs.surrealdb.com/docs/installation/overview)

+### Connect to SurrealDB ###
+First of all, you should know that SurrealDB can work on websocket or http "transports", we chose to support both transports, but websockets id preferred and default one.
+Web